 Could this Bill Become Law?

 In the short-term, the Dream and Promise Act is highly unlikely to become law.
 Put bluntly, there is little indication that Senate Majority leader Mitch McConnell would allow the bill to move forward in the Republican-controlled Senate.
 Of course, beyond that, any bill passed by both the House of Representatives and the Senate would need to be signed into law by President Trump.
 In the unlikely event that the bill passes, it could face a veto.

 However, that does not mean that the bill is going nowhere: As we have seen many times before, elections have consequences.
 The 2020 election cycle will have an enormous impact on the future rights and options for immigrants — especially for DREAMers and for people with TPS.
 Americans are strongly in favor of increased protections for DACA recipients.
 In fact, America’s Voice reports that the public supports protections for DREAMers by a margin of 83 to 12.
 If the Trump Administration and legislators continue to fail to stand up for immigrant rights, voters will have the opportunity to make their voices heard at the polls.

 We Fight for Immigrant Rights in Los Angeles, CA

 At Goldstein Immigration Lawyers, our practice is dedicated to protecting the rights and interests of immigrants.
 With more than fifteen years of experience, our immigration attorney handles the full range of immigration law issues.
-To get an immediate review of your case, please call our Los Angeles law office today at (213) 262-2000.
+To get an immediate review of your case, please call our Los Angeles law office today.
 We represent clients throughout Southern California.